Which city is cheaper, Anchorage or Fort Lauderdale?

 You'll find scuba diving and snorkeling and shopping around the coastal city of Fort Lauderdale.
 People often spend their time relaxing at one of the resorts.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

-You'll find shopping and nightlife around the spirited destination of Fort Lauderdale.
+You'll find shopping and nightlife around the luxury destination of Fort Lauderdale.
 People usually spend lots of time at the beach.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This coastal city offers a variety of activities to choose from.

-You'll find nightlife and food around the high energy coastal city of Fort Lauderdale.
+You'll find nightlife and food around the luxury coastal city of Fort Lauderdale.
 The length of your ideal trip is an individual decision.
 If you have five days, this coastal city makes for a great vacation.
 It's also a relaxing resort destination.
 Most people head to the area for the beaches.
 Five days should give you a good understanding of everything this coastal city has to offer.

 Fort Lauderdale is a popular choice for travelers.
 One week here is typical.
 People enjoy relaxing at one of the resorts.
 While some people choose to spend more or less time in Fort Lauderdale, one week is sufficent for most.
 It will give you the chance to have new experiences.